A Custom Home

 I have understood over the years that being aware of your expectations and the communication of construction necessities are important for a smooth sailing.
 It means that I will communicate with you throughout the construction, and keep you informed to the extend that is right for you.

-This, too, is proceeded by a full contract and signed documents for you lender.
+This, too, is preceded by a full contract and signed documents for you lender.

 Here now are the two pieces that I have little control over and that will drive you mad.
 First is finding a lot.
 There is no easy way to sugar coat this.
 You have to be determined and go out there and look.
 With the help of a realtor (who, no offense to my realtor friends, rather talk you out of it and sell you a more expensive home), by looking online at Realtor, Trulia, and Zillow, and by pounding the pavement.
 We found the lot I built our own house on through a "sale by owner sign" on the side of the street.